dunhamsteve/newt/README.md

 ----

 pi-forall sticks equality into scope as something like let.
 Not sure if this is compatible with deBruijn.
 Possibly if we have everything at elab time?
 But if `x = y` then previous stuff has a different `x`?

+## Dep Ty Check

+### pi-forall

+unify returns a list of Entry, but "either term is "ambiguous" (i.e. neutral), give up and succeed with an empty list" seems wrong. fine for case refinement I guess, but wrong for conversion checking?
+I suppose conv check could look for `[]`.

+TODO find out what it does for conv checking

+### idris / tiny idris

+TODO how does idris mnage this?

+### narya

+TODO how does narya handle it?

+Mybe a Conor paper or a Cockx paper would also shed some light.
+And do ny "tutorial implementation" handle if properly?